Last Updated on 23.11.23 by Nicola Fraser

 Coupled with this there has been a corresponding increase in the number of second marriages for this group and ‘silver-surfing’ combined with social media such as Facebook etc have played their part in rekindling first loves and re-uniting old childhood sweethearts.

 These later alliances have also seen a natural caution in exposing “new” families with the ability to make a claim on those assets that have been accrued from earlier inheritances and earlier marriages which were previously destined for the children and grandchildren of those earlier marriages.

 What does a Pre-Nuptial Agreement do?

-To “ring fence” pre-existing assets for their own offspring, more individuals entering into later life relationships are signing Pre-Nuptial Agreements.
-These act to protect assets acquired by both spouses prior to their later marriage and contain detailed provision as to what each spouse will be entitled to upon a settlement in the event that this later marriage breaks down.
-Pre-Nuptial Agreements, whilst they do not come with a guarantee, are increasingly holding sway in the event of a later divorce.
+To “ring fence” pre-existing assets for their own offspring, more individuals entering into later-life relationships are signing Pre-Nuptial Agreements.
+These act to protect assets acquired by both spouses prior to their later marriage and contain detailed provisions as to what each spouse will be entitled to upon a settlement in the event that this later marriage breaks down.
+Pre-nuptial agreements, whilst they do not come with a guarantee, are increasingly holding sway in the event of a later divorce.

 Whether or not a Pre-Nuptial Agreement will be followed by a Divorce Court, is going to very much depend upon both how it was entered into in the first instance and also, upon the reasonableness of the provision which it contains and the financial detail for each spouse which it sets out.
 Skilled legal assistance and drafting is key to this and meeting the “reasonableness test” that the Court would apply in determining whether or not the parties should be bound by the terms.